 The Temple Of Zeus

 Towering above the city are temples of the different Roman gods with a stone stairway ascending to the top of the city.
-The ancient remains of the Temple of Zeus was built in 162 AD.
-Above you can see all the intricate carving of this ancient city that was carved deep into the rocks.
+The ancient remains of the Temple of Zeus were built in 162 AD.
+Above you can see all the intricate carvings of this ancient city that was carved deep into the rocks.
 This is an active archaeological dig and a lot of work is going on behind the scenes to restore the different buildings to their former glory.

 The Arch Of Hadrian

 Toward the far south side of Jerash is a wide and very spectacular arch.
 It is called Hadrian’s Arch in honor of the visit of Emperor Hadrian, who visited the city.
 The arch was originally known as the Triumphal Arch and was built in 129 AD.
 Entering through the arch is a magnificent hippodrome, where many chariot races were held for as many as 15,000 spectators who came to watch these races of skill and grander.